zenstackhq/zenstack-docs/docs/the-complete-guide/part3/4-customization.md

 );
 ```

-### Custom Server Adapters
+### Custom Server Adapter

-Since server adapters are just wrappers around API handlers, you can also implement a custom adapter by using the API handler directly.
-This way, you have full control over how the API handler's result data is processed and sent back to the client as a framework response.
+Since server adapters are just lightweighted wrappers around API handlers, you can also implement a custom adapter to interact with the API handler directly.
+This way, you have complete control over how the API handler's result data is processed and sent back to the client as a framework response.

-The following code demonstrate how to add the 'x-requested-by' header with this approach:
+The following code demonstrates how to add the 'x-requested-by' header with this approach:

 ```ts
 import RESTHandler from '@zenstackhq/server/api/rest';